dexterbt1/MooseX-DataMapper/README.markdown

 * Basic single-table CRUD
 * Chainable DSL-like query API
 * Support for ForeignKey with assocation (reverse) link
+* Custom ColumnHandlers for inflation/deflation of more complex objects

 TODO / Upcoming: